JamesKindon/jkindon.github.io/_posts/2023-03-07-azure-cost-optimisation-with-citrix-daas.md

 {: .box-note}
 **Identity Disks**

-Identity disks are low hanging and fruit, and in modern deployments of Citrix DaaS should no longer be a subject of concern as MCS now uses standard SSD for everything.
+Identity disks are low hanging fruit, and in modern deployments of Citrix DaaS should no longer be a subject of concern as MCS now uses standard SSD for everything.
 However, if you have not been watching, or have some older deployments, have a read on the [impact/considerations of identity disks with Citrix MCS](https://jkindon.com/enhancing-citrix-mcs-and-microsoft-azure-part-1-identity-disk-cost-optimization/)

 {: .box-note}
 **Ephemeral Disks**